Ridge at Launani Valley

 No analysis available

-I searched the remarks for explicit owner-occupancy percentages and qualitative indicators like 'majority owner occupied' or 'highly owner occupied,' but found no references.
-Since the remarks do not provide a number or even a clear clue, the owner-occupancy rate remains unknown from this data.
+I searched for owner-occupancy figures or descriptive phrases like '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied,' and found no evidence.
+None of the public remarks provide a percentage or clear owner-occupancy statement for this building.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.